ahmedoabdi/ahmedoabdi/README.md

 Software Engineer, former teamlead, anime enthusiast
 ----------------------------------------------------

 I've been working as web developer for 6 years on the whole stack.
-I had a pleasure working as team lead for an awesome team for 1.5 years but now I'm back to my root as pure developer 💻
+I had a pleasure working as team lead for an awesome team for a while but now I'm back to my root as pure developer 💻

 * 🌍  I'm based in Stavanger
 * ⚡  Likes japanese culture and playing with my sons